Schultz & Larsen M52 target rifle: M58E

 The M58E was produced for the British market, and so was available in 7.62×51mm NATO.
 It too was based on the refurbished Mauser military action, but was fitted with a new heavier target-style stock which was fitted with a broad forend and full curve pistol grip.
 The butt had a high comb, a cheekpiece and a rubber buttplate.
 The Schultz & Larsen target barrel was of heavier profile than preceding versions, and Parker or similar target sights were fitted, which put the eyepiece further to the rear than Danish versions.
 The new stock gave the rifle a family resemblance that was similar to other Scandinavian military target rifles such as the Carl Gustaf M63 and the Kongsberg M59, although without the top wood covering the barrel of the latter two rifles.

 M69

 The M69 was of very similar appearance to the M58E and retained the refurbished Mauser military action, but with some detail differences amongst which the bolt handle was reshaped to a lower profile, fitting into a Kar98k-style recess in the stock on some examples.
-It was available chambered in 6.5×55mm Swedish Mauser and 7.62×51mm NATO.
+The receiver ring was scrubbed of its German markings and a new serial number (four digits with no letter suffix or prefix) was added on the right side above the stock line.
+The model designation on the left receiver wall (Gew.98 or Mod.98) was retained.
+The foresight block was sweated onto the barrel rather than attached to a dovetail.
+It was available chambered in 6.5×55mm Swedish Mauser and 7.62mm NATO.
 An excellent fully adjustable Schultz & Larsen match trigger replaced the polished military trigger used in earlier versions.